Preview: Condors at Eagles, 6:05 p.m.

 UP NEXT

-The Condors four-game road trip continues Wednesday in Colorado before wrapping up in Coachella Valley and Ontario on Saturday and Sunday.
+The Condors wrap up the road trip in Coachella Valley and Ontario on Saturday and Sunday.
 Bakersfield's next home game is Field Trip Day against Colorado on Tuesday, March 3 at 10:30 a.m.

 CONDORS @ EAGLES